meet-projects/Y1YL-Labs/ChatBotProject.md

 - Handle cases where the user enters unrecognized input.

 **Instructions:**
+# Session 1

 1. **Understanding the Basics // Predefined Responses**
+   - A dictionary will act as our "database" meaning we will store and retrive information/data from it, we will start with it being static and as we progress we will make it more and more dynamic.
    - Basic AI chatbots work as a dictionary, where you build a dictionary of user input as keys and map them to AI responses as values.
 It may look something like this:
      ```python
      responses = {